PratikRameshMajage/MongoDb/readme.md

 ### `MAnaging Database In Mongodb:`
 - Creating | Deleting Databases
 - Creating | Deleting Collections
-- You Won't see a adatabase listed in the output of the show dbs command until that database contain at least one collection with data in it.
+- You Won't see a database listed in the output of the show dbs command, until that database contain at least one collection with data in it.
 ### `Managing Databases & Collections:`
 ```bash
 show dbs;